Documentation Index

 App settings interface showing provisioning options and highlighted SCIM selection.

-Provision SCIM in Okta with Document360
+Configure the SCIM connection in Okta

 1. Go to the Provisioning tab and under the SCIM Connection section, click Edit.